Worker and Kolkhoz Woman: In culture

 In Soviet cinema, the sculpture was chosen in 1947 to serve as the logo for the film studio Mosfilm.
-It can be seen in the opening credits of the film Red Heat, as well as many of the Russian films released by the Mosfilm studio itself.
+It can be seen in the opening credits of Russian films released by the Mosfilm studio, as well as in the opening credits of the American comedy film Red Heat.
+Mukhina manufactured a gypsum copy of the sculpture for use in Mosfilm's credits, because photos of the original produced distrorted perspective.

-A giant moving reproduction of the statue was featured in the opening ceremony of the 2014 Winter Olympics in Sochi, Russia, symbolizing post-World War II Soviet society, particularly in Moscow.
+A giant moving reproduction of the statue was featured in the opening ceremony of the 2014 Winter Olympics in Sochi, Russia.